AI-powered solutions to improve forecasts

 Karin Johansson, Machine Learning Engineer, shares insights into the technology they are currently developing:

 "We have built models that forecast 45 days ahead, providing a clearer understanding of demand.
-The solution is a state-of-the-art transformer-based model," says Karin.
+The solution is a state-of-the-art model," says Karin.

 No technology is free from challenges

 While the potential of AI is high, there are still challenges in forecasting.
 There is no guarantee that complex AI techniques will yield better results than simpler, traditional methods.
 Insufficient data is often the biggest obstacle, but existing infrastructure can also impose limitations on what actually can be accomplished.

 "Good or bad data is key.
 You can have 100 million data points, but if the data is incorrect, it doesn't matter how much data we have or what methods we use.
 Therefore, part of our job is to clean the data and remove anything that is misleading so that the models are not trained on inaccurate data," says Mikael.

 Tech giants like Google and Facebook are industry leaders in AI solutions, and the internal research teams often share their research with the public.
 Both Facebook and Google have developed their own forecasting models, with Facebook introducing Prophet in 2017 and Google introducing Temporal Fusion Transformer in 2019.
 Building upon the latest research, smaller companies and individual developers can further enhance the technology and create customized solutions, including Violet.

 "To be able to build upon the latest research means that AI can bring greater value to more people, faster.
 Developing the technology is just one part of our overall process.
 Once we see that our solutions work from a business perspective, we can shift our focus to scaling up and putting them into production.
 We continue to optimize the models as long as needed," says Karin.